RileyXX/MeijerAutoCouponClipper/README.md

 ## This tool was also posted on:
 * [Reddit](https://www.reddit.com/r/meijer/comments/108iftd/auto_clip_all_coupons_script_for_meijercom_with/)

-## Donations, Sponsorships and Custom Projects:
+## Sponsorships, Donations and Custom Projects:
 Like my scripts?
 Become a [sponsor](https://github.com/sponsors/RileyXX) and support my projects!
 See below for other donation options.
 Need help with a project?
 Open an issue and I will try my best to help!
 For other inquiries and custom projects contact me on [Twitter](https://twitter.com/RileyxBell).

 #### More donation options: